Rm21eerer03/V2V_LAT/README.md

 Battery internal parameters are also considered as functions of the state-of-charge (SOC) variation to analyze open-loop stability.
 Based on this analysis, a PI controller is designed, and the corresponding Bode plots are ploted to assess the closed-loop system stability.

 # For Simulation Results Validation:
-Open "MATLAB R2020b or later" version and Run
+Open "MATLAB R2020b or later" version and Run to observe the results.
 # Contact:
 For questions or replication of results: rm21eerer03@student.nitw.ac.in